phproberto/joomla-component/docs/README.md

 Component class is intended to ease the management of component related stuff.

-Things like retrieve and change parameters made easy.
+Things like retrieve and change parameters are made easy.

 * [Methods](#methods)
     * [admin()](#admin)